MicrosoftDocs/entra-docs/docs/external-id/customers/how-to-define-custom-attributes.md

 1. Configure checkboxes or radio buttons:

    - **Single-select checkbox**: A Boolean attribute type renders as a single-select checkbox on the sign-up page.
 To configure the text that displays next to the checkbox, select and edit the value in the **Label** column.
 Use Markdown language to add hyperlinks.
 For details, see [To configure a single-select checkbox (CheckboxSingleSelect)](#to-configure-a-single-select-checkbox-checkboxsingleselect)
-   - **Multiselect checkboxes**: Find the **String** data type attribute you want to configure, and select the value in the **User Input Type** column.
-In the editor pane, choose the appropriate user input type and enter the values.
+   - **Multiselect checkboxes**: Find the **String** data type attribute you want to configure, and select the value in the **User Input Type** column to open the editor pane.
+Choose the appropriate user input type and enter the values.
 For details, see [To configure multiselect checkboxes (CheckboxMultiSelect)](#to-configure-multiselect-checkboxes-checkboxmultiselect).
-   - **Radio buttons**: Find the **String** data type attribute you want to configure, and select the value in the **User Input Type** column.
-In the editor pane, choose the appropriate user input type and enter the values.
+   - **Radio buttons**: Find the **String** data type attribute you want to configure, and select the value in the **User Input Type** column to open the editor pane.
+Choose the appropriate user input type and enter the values.
 For details, see [To configure radio buttons (RadioSingleSelect)](#to-configure-radio-buttons-radiosingleselect)

 1. Change the order of display by selecting an attribute and choosing **Move up**, **Move down**, **Move to the top**, or **Move to the bottom**.